 Aggressive Driving Accident Lawyer

 Aggressive driving includes conduct that places other people or property in danger.
-Nationally, aggressive driving remains a major cause of vehicle accidents.
+Nationally, aggressive driving remains a significant cause of vehicle accidents.
 Speeding, tailgating, failing to signal, or making obscene gestures in traffic may be described as aggressive driving.
-This type of driving behavior can result in tragedy if it causes a crash, and may lead to “road rage,” which is a more exaggerated form of aggressive driving.
+This type of driving behavior can result in tragedy if it causes a crash and may lead to “road rage,” which is a more exaggerated form of aggressive driving.

 Holding an Aggressive Driver Accountable for Harm Caused in a Collision

-Driving aggressively may be an example of a breached duty of care because it is unlikely to demonstrate an appropriate level of care for the circumstances.
+Driving aggressively may be an example of a breached duty of care because it is unlikely to demonstrate appropriate care for the circumstances.
 In a negligence case, the fact finder will compare the defendant’s conduct or failure to act with the actions of a reasonable person.
 In other words, if the accident occurred on a crowded highway, and the driver tailgated aggressively, weaving in and out of traffic at high speed, the fact finder would likely consider that a reasonable person would not operate their vehicle in this unsafe manner.
-This conduct would likely be deemed a breach of the duty to use reasonable care, avoiding foreseeable accidents.
+This conduct would probably be deemed a breach of the duty to use reasonable care, avoiding foreseeable accidents.

 How Is Negligence Demonstrated?

 In the context of a negligence claim, aggressive driving may be demonstrated in various ways.
 Witness testimony, police reports, and other evidence may be relied upon to prove aggressive driving.
 After successfully showing the driver’s fault for causing the crash, the injured individual must make clear that the breached duty of care led to their injuries.
 Causation may be shown through evidence that the aggressive driver tailgated and then rear-ended the victim and that the accident led to a severe spinal injury for the victim.

 What Types of Damages Can a Person Recover Following An Accident?